developer-kanishk/smedia_backend/README.md

 # smedia_backend
-code is uploaded in the "main" branch
+code is uploaded in the "master" branch